-Clarification of the ICJ Rules re Human Trafficking Victims: In July 2020, the Committee sought and obtained from the Interstate Commission for Juveniles an important clarification (attached at right) concerning the applicability of the Interstate Compact for Juveniles (ICJ) rules to juvenile human trafficking victims.
+Clarification of the ICJ Rules re Human Trafficking Victims: In July 2020, the Committee sought and obtained from the Interstate Commission for Juveniles an important clarification (attached at right) concerning the applicability of the rules of the Interstate Compact for Juveniles (“ICJ”) to juvenile human trafficking victims.
 As clarified, the rule will permit juvenile human trafficking victims who are not under court supervision as delinquents or dependents in their home states to remain in the state in which they were found, rather than be involuntarily returned to their home state.
 This clarification will enable the juveniles to obtain support in their new location away from their traffickers and insecure homes.
-Because the ICJ’s rule clarification explicitly prevents the involuntary return of victims to their home states, which can result in tragic consequences, the Committee is actively pursuing opportunities to educate juvenile service providers, law enforcement, and the courts about this update.
+Because the ICJ’s rule clarification explicitly prevents the involuntary return of victims to their home states, which can result in tragic consequences, the Committee is actively pursuing opportunities to educate juvenile service providers, law enforcement, and the courts about this important policy clarification.

-Guide on Safety Procedures in Courthouses and Related Facilities in Domestic Violence and Sexual Assault Cases: After learning of several tragic instances involving shootings of domestic violence victims and judges in state courts and court-related facilities, the Committee began researching safety procedures in Pennsylvania’s courts, particularly in cases involving domestic violence and sexual assault.
-The Committee’s investigation resulted in the production of our 2016 guide (attached at right), entitled And Safety for All: A Guide for Making the Courts Safe for Victims of Domestic Violence and Sexual Assault.
-The guide, which includes a safety check list to be used by court administrators on a monthly basis, was distributed to all Pennsylvania judicial districts and centers that provide assistance to victims and survivors of domestic violence.
+Guide on Safety Procedures in Courthouses and Related Facilities in Domestic Violence and Sexual Assault Cases: After learning of several tragic instances involving the murders of domestic violence victims and judges in state courts and court-related facilities, the Committee produced a guide (attached at right) entitled And Safety for All: A Guide for Making the Courts Safe for Victims of Domestic Violence and Sexual Assault.
+The guide includes a safety check list to be used by court administrators on a monthly basis, which was distributed to all PA judicial districts and centers providing assistance to victims/survivors of domestic violence.

-Pamphlet on Safety for Domestic Violence Victims: In 2007, the Committee produced a pamphlet (attached at right) entitled Domestic Violence: Safety Tips for You and Your Family to provide essential and practical safety tips for victims of domestic violence and their families, including information on accessing the court for Protection from Abuse Orders.
+Pamphlet on Safety for Domestic Violence Victims/Survivors: In 2007, the Committee produced a pamphlet (attached at right) entitled Domestic Violence: Safety Tips for You and Your Family to provide essential and practical safety tips for victims/survivors of domestic violence and their families, including information on how to obtain Protection from Abuse Orders.
 Over the course of the past 14 years, the Commission has distributed the pamphlet, printed in both English and Spanish, to police departments throughout the Commonwealth for use by officers responding to domestic violence calls.
 The pamphlets also have been provided to statewide victims’ services and advocacy organizations, such as PCADV and PCAR, for distribution to their clients.

 - Andrew Barnes